-An insolvent company may be placed into liquidation voluntarily by a resolution passed by a 75% majority of the shareholders.
+An insolvent company may be voluntarily placed into liquidation by a resolution passed by a 75% majority of the shareholders.

-This method of appointment is a process that;
+This method of liquidation;

-As a guide only, an insolvent company liquidation with a limited amount of creditors and issues may require a fixed director contribution of as little as $5,500 – $9,000.
+As a guide only, an insolvent Company liquidation with a limited number of creditors and no obvious complexities may require a fixed director contribution from as little as $5,500 – $9,000.

-This process is paid for by the aggrieved creditor and may cost anywhere from $7,000 to $9,000 in legal costs and court filing fees.
+This process is paid for by the aggrieved creditor and is likely to cost them anywhere from $7,000 to $9,000 in legal and court filing fees alone.

 Creditors of an insolvent company may also elect to appoint a liquidator at the end of the Voluntary Administration process.